Rsclub22/home-assistant-fht/README.md

 and unzip it in your `custom_components` directory.
 If it doesn't exist create the directory with `mkdir custom_components` and change the permissions with `chmod 777 custom_components` and `chown homeassistant custom_components`

 ## FHEM WEBapi
-run these commands to open the WEBapi from FHEM replace `<your-homeassistant-ip-here>`with the IP of your Home-Assistant Instance
+Run these commands to open the WEBapi from FHEM replace `<your-homeassistant-ip-here>`with the IP of your Home-Assistant Instance
 ```bash
 define WEBapi FHEMWEB 8086 global